VaughnValle/lush-pop/README.md

 		 nano ~/.conkyrc
 31. * Place your __API key__ in the ```template6``` variable
     * Place your __City ID__ in the ```template7``` variable
+32. Run conky in the terminal:

+		 conky
+33. Install Kwin Scripts:
+* __Krohnkite__ for window-tiling
+* __Latte Window Colors__ for better dynamic latte-dock colors
+34. Remove top titlebar of terminal windows in __Window Rules__ setting
+35. Enable Configuration settings for Krohnkite:

+		 mkdir -p ~/.local/share/kservices5/
+		 ln -s ~/.local/share/kwin/scripts/krohnkite/metadata.desktop ~/.local/share/kservices5/krohnkite.desktop
+36. Configure Krohnkite in __Kwin Scripts__ and __Global Shortcuts__ _Kwin_ section
+37. Change your terminal theme to your liking
+* Theme used in the video is __Sweet Mars__, included in the __Sweet Konsole Theme__
+38. Install our custom splash screen with

+		 cd $DIR/lush-pop/ && cp -r Lush ~/.local/share/plasma/look-and-feel/
+39. Preview and apply the installed custom splash screen in __Splash Screen__ settings40.
+TODO